Not everyone wants to buy what you’re selling.

 For example, let’s say your startup company sells cars or similar products.

-A customer today may not be ready to buy another vehicle for another decade.
+Today’s customers may not be ready to buy another vehicle for another decade.
 In this case, you can’t rely on loyal and repeat customers.

 Instead, you’ll have to focus on customer acquisition strategies.

-Find out how your competition is able to continually market to different customers and whether their campaigns are successful.
+Find out how your competition is able to market to different customers continually and whether their campaigns are successful.

 Talk to people